• Skip to primary navigation

 TIP 1:

 A stand mixer is best for this whole process.
-If you do not have a stand mixer, begin by mixing the dough with an electric mixer, then switch to mixing by hand when the dough becomes too heavy for the hand-held electric mixer.
+If you do not have a stand mixer, begin by mixing the dough with an electric mixer, then switch to mixing and kneading by hand when the dough becomes too heavy for the hand-held electric mixer.

 TIP 2: